Dovas Zaunius (senior): Book smuggling

+Cultural activities

 Between 1887 and 1903, Zaunius was elected as chairman of the Birutė Society several times.
 However, his tenure marked periods of low activity and the society came close to being liquidated in 1903.
-In 1900, Zaunius and his daughter Morta were entrusted with managing the budget for the Lithuanian exposition at the world's fair in Paris.
-He also managed the budget of the Lithuanian newspaper Varpas from 1900 to 1905.
+In 1900, Zaunius and his daughter Morta Zauniūtė were entrusted with managing the budget for the Lithuanian exposition at the world's fair in Paris.

+He managed the budget of the Lithuanian newspaper Varpas from 1900 to 1905.
 Zaunius also organized a library at his farm.
 It sought to collect all Lithuanian publications.
 Some of this collection was donated to the Lithuanian Scientific Society in Vilnius, the rest was lost during World War II.

+Political activities

 In 1890, together with Martynas Jankus, Jonas Smalakys, and others, Zaunius established the first of the Lithuanian Conservative Election Societies.
 The goal of such societies was to elect Prussian Lithuanians to the German Reichstag and Prussian Landtag.
 When the society broke up based on the electoral districts, Zaunius chaired the Tilsit–Elchniederung section.
 He unsuccessfully ran in the Reichstag elections three times.
 In 1892 and 1900, he was involved with the collection of signatures for petitions to the Prussian Ministers of Education asking to leave the Lithuanian language in primary schools.

 Family

-Zaunius had nine children (three sons, six daughters), all of them received a good education and some of them became prominent figures:
+Dovas Zaunius and Elzė Zaunienė had nine children (three sons (Andrius, Dovas (junior), Hermanis) and six daughters (Anna, Marė, Marta, Berta, Ema, Augustė), all of which received good education: